-In Fall, 2014 the Department of Computer Science started accepting applications for a 4+1 accelerated Masters Degree program.
-This undergraduate Combined/Accelerated Degree Program was created so high-achieving Bachelor of Science (B.S.) students can take graduate level courses during their Junior and Senior years.
-Those courses count toward both their Bachelor of Science Undergraduate Degree and a Master of Science Graduate Degree in Computer Science.
-The program is intended to allow strong students to move on to advanced course work and thesis research, prior to completing their B.S. degree.
-Once they have completed their B.S. they could have up to 15 credits towards the 32 credits required for the M.S.
+The Department of Computer Science now offers the 4+1 Accelerated Bachelor and Master of Science Program for our majors.
+A master’s degree is becoming more valuable in today’s job market, but it usually means the extra expense and time of two more years in school.
+This program was created so high-achieving Bachelor of Science (B.S.) students can take graduate level courses as an undergraduate and have them count toward both their Bachelor of Science Undergraduate Degree and a Master of Science Graduate Degree in Computer Science.
+The program allows strong students to move on to advanced course work and thesis research, with the ability to earn as many as 15 credits towards the 32 credits required for the master’s degree.

 Students take graduate level courses during their Junior and Senior year (maximum of five course), that are applied towards both the B.S. and M.S.
 For example, the student might take these three 'core courses' in the graduate program: